 Created by Santa Tom Zimecki, GigSanta.com is the only resource for any professional and/or amateur Claus to land a gig!
 You can even find GigSanta.com on Facebook!
 And more, KQ Founding Elf without Jingles Richard Washington is among the almost 100-plus Santas and counting who are involved with the project.

-Over 300 Santas are expected to return to Albion, New York -- birthplace and lifelong home of the first great Kringle teacher, Charles W. Howard, for an annual Conference devoted to Howard's memory, date and schedule to be determined.
+Later this July, more than 300 Santas are expected to return to Albion, New York, birthplace and lifelong home of the first great Kringle teacher, Charles W. Howard, for an annual Conference devoted to Howard's memory, date and schedule to be determined.
 From a vendor display to various award presentations, from the administering of the Santa Claus Oath to the rededication ceremonies for the still-in-bloom International Peace Garden, this event will ensure that Charles Howard's legacy will never be forgotten.

 We've always loved how the world celebrates Christmas.
 Find out more about it here!